-Cable-driven robots have several interesting properties such as a reduced mass of mobile parts (i.e. cables have a mass negligible compared to the load), and a potentially large workspace.
-They are used in several applications, including a flying camera system [1], heavy load transportation, contour crafting [3].
+Parallel cable-driven robots have several interesting properties such as a reduced mass of mobile parts (i.e., cables have a mass negligible compared to the load), and a potentially large workspace.
+They are used in several applications, including flying camera systems [13], heavy load transportation, contour crafting [6].

 These robots are structurally similar to classical parallel manipulators, but are driven by cables instead of rigid links.
-The past studies performed have shown the complexity of kinematics for parallel robots [10].
+The past studies performed have shown the kinematics complexity of parallel robots [12].
 In addition, the unilateral driving property of cables leads to hardly solvable kinematics and dynamics behavior due to the flexibility, mass and elasticity of the cables.

-Several studies have been achieved on cable-driven robot kinematics [11], workspace [5] or calibration [14].
-However, a majority of these researches on cable-driven robots use a fundamental hypothesis: the cables driving the platform are mass-less and non-elastic.
+Several studies have been achieved on cable-driven robot kinematics [15], workspace [7] or calibration [11].
+However, most of the researches on cable-driven robots use a fundamental hypothesis: the cables driving the platform are mass-less and non-elastic.
 This hypothesis leads to a simplification which permits control, kinematics, calibration, design, as a classical redundant Gough platform for example.
 In this paper, we propose a way to verify the validity of this hypothesis in the whole workspace of a given robot.

 In robotics, especially when the handled problem is complex, several pioneering researchers have used the capabilities of interval methods.
-For example, Jaulin et al. showed in their book how to identify parameters [8]; Merlet solved the forward kinematics of a Gough platform [9]; Chablat designed 3 d.o.f parallel machines [4] and Pott and Hiller performed an optimization for parallel machines [2].
+For example, Jaulin et al. showed in their book how to identify parameters [4]; Merlet solved the forward kinematics of a Gough platform [14]; Chablat et al. designed 3 d.o.f parallel machines [1], and Pott and Hiller performed an optimization process for parallel machines [2].